 MoDOT has been responsive to public requests for improved accessibility and has been proactive in many areas to make systematic improvements when opportunities arise and limited funding allows.
-MoDOT has improved more than \$12.4 million worth of ADA facilities in the right of way since 2008.
-There is still more work to do as there is more than \$138.8 million worth of work left to complete on the 2010 ADA Transition Plan inventory.
+MoDOT has improved more than \$14.8 million worth of ADA facilities in the right of way since 2008.
+There is still more work to do as there is more than \$136.4 million worth of work left to complete on the 2010 ADA Transition Plan inventory.

 Unfortunately, a dwindling revenue stream for construction projects at both state and federal levels makes it difficult to even maintain existing facilities.
-Additional funding sources will need to be developed before significant progress can be made in developing the additional pedestrian and bicycling facilities that Missourians desire.
+Additional funding sources will need to be developed before significant progress can be made in developing the facilities that Missourians desire.

-MoDOT's investment in pedestrian facilities so far in calendar year 2014 totals \$6.19 million.
-This exceeds the \$5 million invested in 2012 and is on pace with the 2013 total of \$8.9 million.
-MoDOT committed to complete ADA improvements, including cross slope corrections, as work is being done on the adjacent roadway section in the 2010 Transition Plan.
+MoDOT's investment in pedestrian facilities for the first quarter of the 2015 calendar year totals \$7.86 million in the first quarter.
+This exceeds the \$5 million invested in all of 2012 and the 2011 investment of \$7.81 million.
+In 2014, the annual investment was \$11.76 million.
+MoDOT is committed to complete ADA improvements, including cross slope corrections, as work is being done on the adjacent roadway section.